It’s a bird! It’s a plane! It’s a… shadowy figure on your webcam screen?

 - “Daylight” light bulbs offer bright and natural-looking lighting (no yellow lamplights!)

-- Ring lights are popular for vloggers and models for a naturally balanced light source
+- Ring lights for webcams are popular for vloggers and models for a naturally balanced light source

 - Key lights are a good spotlight on a subject and pair well with side lighting from a window or alternate light source for full balance